-- Women may wear loose fitting pants or capris, but no shorts. - Women may wear loose fitting t-shirts, they can be sleeveless (tank tops and spaghetti straps are not permitted), and should be modest (not low cut, and long enough to cover the body tummies cannot show when arms are raised). - Men may wear pants or longer shorts. - Men's t-shirts must have sleeves and collar (muscle shirts are not permitted). - Everyone must wear clothes that they do not mind getting soiled.
+- Women may wear loose fitting pants or capris, but no shorts. - Women may wear loose fitting t-shirts, they can be sleeveless (spaghetti straps are not permitted), and should be modest (not low cut, and long enough to cover the body tummies cannot show when arms are raised). - Men may wear pants or longer shorts. - Men's t-shirts must have sleeves (muscle shirts are not permitted). - Everyone must wear clothes that they do not mind getting soiled. - Please be mindful of the graphics or messaging on your clothes that may not be appropriate in Guatemala

-During Services in Churches or Schools
+During Church Services or Evangelism Events

-- Women may wear loose fitting formal dress pants or skirts/dresses to church (skirt/dress slits must not reveal the knees), with a loose fitting, modest blouse. - Men may wear nice/new looking jeans to church or dress pants (no old looking pants please, with a button up shirt or a polo t-shirt with a collar (no t-shirts with no collar please) - Everyone must wear clean shoes or sandals. - The Guatemalan culture is a very formal culture, whereas North American cultures are much more informal.
-Guatemalans would wear their best clothing to Church, and they expect us, as missionaries, to dress up, as pastors would.
+- Women may wear a modest, loose fitting top with loose fitting dress pants or skirts/dresses to church.
+Skirts and dresses should fall below the knee and slits should not be above the knee.
+Clean shoes or sandals. - Men may wear nice/new looking jeans to church or dress pants, no old looking pants please, with a button up shirt or a polo/golf shirt with a collar.
+No t-shirts with no collar.
+Clean closed toed shoes, no sandals.

+• Guatemalan culture is very formal, whereas North American cultures are much more informal.
+Guatemalans would wear their best clothing to church, and they expect us, as missionaries, to dress up, as pastors would.
 They dress as best as they can, but they know that we have the financial possibility of dressing well, and when we do not, they may feel like it is disrespectful of the occasion.